fredericjacquet2/Finance-transfo-course/slides/3_Technology & solutions.md

 ----

-### Clear on Cloud, Saas and th elike ?
+### Clear on Cloud, Saas and the like ?

-Cloud & saas
+Usual apps run more & more in Saas mode (Software as a service or Cloud app services).
+See [IaaS, PaaS, SaaS Explained and Compared](https://apprenda.com/library/paas/iaas-paas-saas-explained-compared/)
-Usually in Saas (Software as a service or Cloud app services) mode
+*Understand that from an accounting perspective, Saas has implications as it shifts CAPEX towards OPEX*

 ----